kribblo/ajax-promises/README.md

 ## API

-All GET/POST methods take an optional `options` argument.
-It currently only supports the argument `headers` which is a key-value object of extra HTTP headers to send along.
-More options may follow.
+All GET/POST/HEAD methods take an optional `options` argument.
+Current options:

+* `headers` - a key-value object of extra HTTP headers to send along.
 Note that `'Content-type'` is overwritten when doing POSTs.
+* `withCredentials` - boolean, same as [request.withCredentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials) (default: `false`).

+Method calls:

 * `get(url, options = {})` - GET url with options.
 * `post(url, data, options = {})` - POST data to url (with options) as `x-www-form-urlencoded`.
 This usually works for POSTing to most